pragmagrid/pragma-meetings/pragma29/mini-PRAGMA/prerequisites.rst

 + VirtualBox version 4.3.30
 + VirtualBox Extension Pack for version 4.3.30

-After dowonload verify the checksums and follow the installation instructions for your platform in `User Manual <https://www.virtualbox.org/wiki/Downloads>`_ section or on the `VirtualBox wiki <https://www.virtualbox.org/manual/ch01.html#intro-installing>`_.
+After dowonload verify the checksums (folow th link on the download page) and follow the installation instructions for your platform in `User Manual <https://www.virtualbox.org/wiki/Downloads>`_ section or on the `VirtualBox wiki <https://www.virtualbox.org/manual/ch01.html#intro-installing>`_.

 If you have a previous version of VirtualBox please follow the instructions